-(b) Write-offs are net of recoveries.
+(a) Write-offs are net of recoveries.

-There were no significant modifications of financial assets during the period.
+There were no significant modifications of financial assets during the year.

-The following table provides additional information on the financial instruments that are subject to loss allowances as at 31 December 2019 and 31 December 2018.
+The following table provides additional information on the financial instruments that are subject to loss allowances as at 31 December 2020 and 2019.
 FVPL assets and FVOCI equity instruments are not subject to loss allowances and therefore not reflected in the table.